2026 Secular Seven Endorsements | CFE PAC

 Jared Huffman

 Jared Huffman is running for re-election to Congress in California’s 2nd District.
+He won the top two primary on June 2 against seven challengers earning 51% of the vote.
 Huffman is the Ranking Member of the Natural Resources Committee.
-He has five opponents in the top two primary on June 2.
 In 2024, Huffman earned 73% in the general election.
 In 2017, he became the second member of Congress to identify with the humanist and atheist community (Pete Stark was the first in 2007).
 Huffman is the founder and co-chair of the Congressional Freethought Caucus.
 He is a humanist.

 Yassamin Ansari

 Yassamin Ansari is running for re-election to Congress in Arizona’s 3rd District.
 She is in her first term in Congress, winning the 2024 general election with 71% of the vote.
-She has one opponent in the 2026 Democratic primary on August 4.
+She is unopposed in the Democratic primary on July 21.
 Prior to her service in Congress, she was a member of the Phoenix City Council.
 In 2025, Ansari became the third member of Congress to identify with the humanist and atheist community and she is a member of the Congressional Freethought Caucus.
 Ansari is an agnostic.

 Chris Rabb